The Madwoman of Chaillot: Critiques

 Theatre Arts magazine described the play as "one part fantasy, two parts reason."
 The New York Drama Critics' Circle hailed the 1948–50 production as "one of the most interesting and rewarding plays to have been written within the last twenty years", "pure gold, with no base metal" and having "an enveloping and irresistible humor."

 Original productions

-La Folle de Chaillot was translated into English by Maurice Valency, in Jean Giraudoux, Four Plays, vol. 1 (1958).
+La Folle de Chaillot was translated into English by Maurice Valency, and published in Jean Giraudoux, Four Plays, vol. 1 (1958).